anebz/cloud/Accreditations/aws_solutions_associate.md

 * S3 Standard - Infrequent Access: is used for infrequently-accessed data, but rapid access.
 Not for backup
 * One Zone-IA: for infrequent access
 * S3 Glacier (+ deep archive) for archiving
+	- Expedited retrieval: allows you to quickly access data if you have an urgent request.
+Provisioned capacity ensures that retrieval capacity for expedited retrievals is available when you need it.

 With lifefycle policy, you can specify that the data is moved to another storage class (like for archiving).